Navigate SPP RTOE with a Trusted Partner

 Schedule your demo today to see how our power market data solutions help you remain ahead.

-The Southwest Power Pool (SPP) will launch its RTO Expansion (RTOE)—one of the most significant structural changes in US wholesale power markets in recent years.
+The Southwest Power Pool (SPP) launched its RTO Expansion (RTOE)—one of the most significant structural changes in US wholesale power markets in recent years.

-The initiative expands SPP’s Regional Transmission Organization into the Western Interconnection, making SPP the first RTO to operate organized wholesale markets across both the Eastern and Western interconnections.
+The initiative expanded SPP’s Regional Transmission Organization into the Western Interconnection, making SPP the first RTO to operate organized wholesale markets across both the Eastern and Western interconnections.

 We've supported SPP market participants since 2008, helping teams adapt through every major redesign.
-Here are some of the ways we'll help you navigate this change:
+Here are some of the ways we're helping you navigate this change:

 Market leadership